RebeccaStevens/Model-Checker-old/README.md

     to on or off in the toolbar.
 Assuming the live compiling option is off, definitions are retrieved from the text editor using the private getCode function outlined in text-editor.html when the compile button is used.
 SetCode is used here when the user opts to load a txt file of their choosing and updates the corresponding field within this element.
-If live compilation is on, the text given by the user is updated on each key press by firing a text-editor-change event.
+If live compilation is on, the text given by the user is updated on each key press by firing a code-changed event.
 These events are limited to be a second away from each other at least.
 This value is given as the changeEventDebounceTime defined in text-editor.html.

   * **automaton-walker**